Jennanaureen/Data-Analytics-Portfolio/README.md

 * UI/UX Design: Built a dynamic user interface in Power BI to visualize $13M+ in revenue and 37K+ ride transactions.
 * Data Integrity: Resolved inconsistencies in 37K+ raw records to ensure reporting accuracy for 625K+ km of travel data.

+Technologies Used

+* Power BI (DAX): Used for complex measures, calculated columns, and dashboard visualization.
+* SQL: Utilized for data querying and initial structuring of transactional records.
+* Power Query: Employed for ETL processes and extensive data cleaning